Mahmoud-Abdelraouf/Module-04_Automotive-Communication-Protocols-and-Introduction-to-AUTOSAR/README.md

 # Embedded Systems Workshops: Automotive Communication Protocols and introduction to AUTOSAR

-This repository contains materials and resources for Module 4 of the Embedded Systems Workshop, focusing on Advanced Communication Protocols and AUTOSAR Architecture.
+This repository contains materials and resources for Module 4 of the Embedded Systems Workshop, focusing on Automotive Communication Protocols and AUTOSAR Architecture.

 ## Workshop Overview